Our action on the climate and nature emergency

 Improving flood resilience

-We are improving drainage at a number of road locations across South Gloucestershire to reduce the risk of weather-related flooding.
+We are improving drainage at road locations across South Gloucestershire to reduce the risk of weather-related flooding.

 The locations involved have been identified as being particularly challenging.
 The costs are being met with funding secured from the government’s Local Highway Maintenance Challenge Fund.